 "Oscar's" is the island's newest restaurant and once you try it, you likely will not want to eat anywhere else!
 It is a new concept in dining on Malapascua with a daily-changing menu, serving a mix of high quality but reasonably priced international dishes made from the freshest ingredients.

-Our favorite is the Pub Upstairs, an open air bar, right above Thresher Shark Divers.
-It's location, surrounded by palm trees with a view over the sea, is idyllic.
+Our favorite is the Pub Upstairs, an open air bar, right above Thresher Shark Divers inside Oscar's.
+Its location, surrounded by palm trees with a view over the sea, is idyllic.
 With a wide selection of imported liquor as well as imported beers and an extensive cocktail list, you are sure to find a tipple to suit you.
 It is a popular choice for divers' decompression time, comparing how many sharks they saw that morning.
 Happy Hour runs from 4-7pm.
 Come around 7pm to see our newly certified divers get their free Shark Bite shot.

 This is a TSD Special and is not to be missed!
 Enjoy a cruise around the island in the late afternoon, with a plentiful supply of alcohol on board!
 We will stop for snorkeling, including at the Lighthouse wreck, and you can even take a turn at driving the boat.
 It is always lot of fun and a great chance for photos.
 Included at no extra charge is our daily mind-blowing sunset!